 Meatloaf is one of America’s most beloved comfort foods.
-Add some bacon and smoke, and you can turn an ordinary entrée into something extraordinary.
-Give the Bacon Wrapped Smoked MAKloaf a try and let us know what you think.
+Add a little bacon and some smoke, and you can turn an ordinary entrée into something extraordinary.
+Give the Bacon Wrapped Smoked MAKloaf a try and let us know what you think!

 - 2/3 lb. ground beef.

 - 2/3 lb ground pork.

 - 1 small onion, diced.

 - 2 eggs.

 - 3/4 cup MAK Smokin’ Hickory Grilling Sauce.

 - 1 teaspoon of sea salt.